 Hawaii has everything I love in one place.
 Beautiful scenery, amazing food, genuinely friendly people, adventure.
 So for my birthday last year, I treated myself to a solo getaway.
 I wrote about the food after, but I forgot to write about some of the outdoor activities I liked!
-If this is your first time there, here are some touristy things that you have to see/do (while being mindful of the locals).
+If this is your first time there, here are some hikes and beaches you have to check out.

 This is one hike everyone talks about.
 It’s super easy- I did it in flip flops and was fine (well, I did it in flip flops by accident).
-The path can be a little slippery if you’re sensitive to these things, yes, but there’s a handrail.
-It is a gigantic crater, and supposedly if you wake up early enough, has some of the most beautiful sunrises on the island.
-I kept missing the early bus so I didn’t do this- the sun was already rising when I got there!
-If I ever go back, I will try harder.
+The path can be slippery, but there’s a handrail.
+The hike is around a gigantic crater, and supposedly if you wake up early enough, this has some of the most beautiful sunrises on the island.
+I kept missing the early bus so I didn’t do this, but I hope you can make it.
 This was the very first thing I did on the island, so I was absolutely stunned at how blue the water was when I got to the top!

 Koko Crater Trail

-Okay this one is not easy if you don’t like stairs, but it has a beautiful view and is another popular hike.
+This one is not easy if you don’t like stairs (i.e. me), but it has a beautiful view and is another popular hike.
 On the flip side, in the time it took me to go up, a couple of people (including one with a dog and one over 60) did the hike multiple times.
-It’s basically a stair master along old railway tracks.
+It’s basically 1.8 miles of stair master along old railway tracks.
 Some parts get sketchy as you can see a drop below you in the middle of the hike, while you’re going up creaky, delicate pieces of wood, but it’s fine.

 This hike was filled with grade schoolers while I did it, so it’s also pretty accessible.
-But the waterfall wasn’t going!
-Noooooo!!!!
-The hike was really cool otherwise; it was my first one in tropical rainforest as compared to desert or PNW type trees.
+But the waterfall had actually dried up the day that I went!
+The hike was really cool otherwise; it’s in a tropical rainforest so the air feels so clean and heavy with moisture.

 I don’t care what people say!
-I thought Waikiki was pretty and the sunrise was gorgeous.
-I woke up early one day because I hadn’t adjusted to the time and didn’t want to spend money on the bus, so I walked down Waikiki’s main road.
-It was your standard tourist area with lots of shops, but with tropical flair/architecture so it was pretty!
+I thought Waikiki was pretty and the sunrise on the beach was gorgeous.
+Waikiki’s main road is your standard tourist area with lots of shops, but with tropical decorations so it was pretty.

-I also stopped by a 7-11 for breakfast- they’re so different from the ones in the mainland!
+Unrelated note: I also stopped by a 7-11 for breakfast- they’re so different from the ones in the mainland!
 They have Hawaiian and Asian food!!!!!!
-Like they sold thing I literally make when I’m feeling lazy and uncreative and poor (“pork and peas bowl” aka pork guisantes).
+Like they sold things I literally make when I’m feeling lazy and uncreative and poor.
 I cannot believe you can buy that in a store.

 This area is extremely windy in February but because of that, there were some huge waves- the biggest I’ve ever seen in real life!
 It was unreal (and scary).
 I went as I was hanging out with my family, and we drove the perimeter of the island with many stops along the way.
 If you have more money to spend than me, renting a car for this drive would be so worth it.